EthanHeilman/ethanheilman.github.io/x/34/post.md

 ## The Hierarchy of Weirdness

-This distinction science=divine/nature, art=human is more complex than just two separate categories.
+This distinction science=divine/nature, art=made by human is more complex than just two separate categories.
-Art is the part of the universe that is created by humans, but it emerges from the part of the universe that isn't created by humans.
+When humans create something, the created thing is contained, and is a function of, what already exists, so while art is the part of the universe that is created by humans, it also emerges from the part of the universe that isn't created by humans.
-When humans create something, the created thing is contained, and is a function of, what already exists.

 [![triangle choke (sankaku-jime) from Kodokan Judo ny Jigoro Kano - edited by Kodokan Editorial Committee (1986)](figs/trianglejudo.png)](https://archive.org/details/kodokan-judo/page/124)

 The human idea of the triangle choke (sankaku-jime) only works because humans have arms, legs and necks.
-It wouldn't be meaningful to talk about it in a universe without arms, legs, and necks, but arms and legs existed before human ideas.
+It wouldn't be meaningful to talk about it in a universe without chokeable necks, but necks existed before human ideas.
-So the idea of a triangle exists both because of the specific context of humanity and because humans created it.
+So the idea of a triangle exists both because of the specific context of humanity and also because humans created it.

 More specifically, we can define a hierarchy of creation, or what a 16th Century Italian would call divine creation.
 At the top of the hierarchy we have eternal nature.
 Eternal nature gives rise to nature, which in turn gives rise to humans, which gives rise to human ideas.